Parking on the integers: Introduction

+We remark that since the completion of this work, \cite{JJLS} showed that the critical exponent is $-3+o(1)$ (see Theorems 3 and 4 in \cite{JJLS}) for the continuous time-base parking problem where cars move at exponentially distributed times.
+The proof they give involves a coupling where they release cars one-by-one, seeing if they park within the first $T$ moves, and finally asserting that it takes on average time $T$ for a car to move $T$ times.
+As such, their proof also applies to the discrete time-base parking problem analysed in this paper with the last step no longer necessary.

 In this paper, we will consider strategies that modify the car-parking process.
-We will introduce two types of strategy: parking strategies where we allow cars to choose whether or not to park in an available space, and car removal strategies where we remove cars from the parking process (we defer formal definitions to Section \ref{sec:definitions}).
-For a car park triple $(L,R,\mu)$ and a strategy $S$, we will write $V^v_S(t)$ for the value of $V^v(t)$ when strategy $S$ is followed, and similarly $\tau^v_S$; we write $G$ for the greedy strategy (i.e.~the original process).
+We will introduce two types of strategy: {\em parking strategies} where we allow cars to choose whether or not to park in an available space, and {\em car removal strategies} where we remove cars from the parking process (we defer formal definitions to Section \ref{sec:definitions}).
+In each case the strategies will be previsible in the sense that no future information may be used when choosing whether or not a car parks at a particular point in time.
+For a parking triple $(L,R,\mu)$ and a strategy $S$, we will write $V^v_S(t)$ for the value of $V^v(t)$ when strategy $S$ is followed, and similarly $\tau^v_S$; we write $G$ for the greedy strategy (i.e.~the original process).

 The key properties of parking and car removal strategies that we shall use are given in the following theorems, which show that no parking strategy is quicker than the greedy one, and that adding car removal makes parking easier.
 We note that these results hold in the more general setting of Cayley graphs.